Skip to main content Skip to footer

 Other amenities include:

-The Commons is located inside the Designated Outdoor Refreshment Area (DORA), That means you can enjoy drinks from participating downtown businesses while you’re here.
+The Commons is located inside the Designated Outdoor Refreshment Area (DORA), meaning you can enjoy drinks from participating downtown businesses while you’re here.

 The Commons hosts many events throughout the year, such as:

-- Market Days on the second Saturday each month, April through October
+• Market Days - second Saturday each month, April through October

 Whether you’re attending an event, meeting friends, or enjoying a quiet afternoon, The Commons is a welcoming space that brings the Mt.
 Vernon community together.